zendesk/maxwell/docs/docs/config.md

 2. A host to replicate from (`--replication_host`).
 3. A host to capture the schema from (`--schema_host`).

-### Schema storage host vs replica host
-***
-Maxwell needs two sets of mysql permissions to operate properly: a mysql database in which to store schema snapshots, and a mysql host to replicate from.
-The recommended configuration is that these two functions are provided by a single mysql host.
-In this case, just specify `host`, `user`, etc.

 Often, all three hosts are the same.  `host` and `replication_host` should be different if mysql is chained off a slave.  `schema_host` should only be used when using the maxscale replication proxy.